tangshuang/tyshemo/docs/meta.md

   // optional, function or boolean, use schema.hidden(field) to check whether the field should be hidden
   hidden: Boolean,
+  // optional, function or boolean or string
+  required: Boolean,

   // when this field's value changed, the `watch` schema option will be invoke watch({ value }) {},